Rice Hall James & Associates LLC Sells 14,418 Shares of Supernus Pharmaceuticals Inc (NASDAQ:SUPN)

-Rice Hall James & Associates LLC decreased its holdings in Supernus Pharmaceuticals Inc (NASDAQ:SUPN) by 1.5% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 947,555 shares of the specialty pharmaceutical company’s stock after selling 14,418 shares during the quarter.
-Rice Hall James & Associates LLC owned 1.80% of Supernus Pharmaceuticals worth $17,047,000 at the end of the most recent reporting period.
+Rice Hall James & Associates LLC decreased its position in Supernus Pharmaceuticals Inc (NASDAQ:SUPN) by 1.5% during the 1st quarter, according to its most recent filing with the SEC.
+The institutional investor owned 947,555 shares of the specialty pharmaceutical company’s stock after selling 14,418 shares during the period.
+Rice Hall James & Associates LLC owned about 1.80% of Supernus Pharmaceuticals worth $17,047,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also bought and sold shares of SUPN.
-Mason Street Advisors LLC raised its position in shares of Supernus Pharmaceuticals by 2.6% during the fourth quarter.
-Mason Street Advisors LLC now owns 18,273 shares of the specialty pharmaceutical company’s stock valued at $433,000 after buying an additional 464 shares during the last quarter.
-Nisa Investment Advisors LLC raised its position in shares of Supernus Pharmaceuticals by 38.3% during the first quarter.
-Nisa Investment Advisors LLC now owns 2,167 shares of the specialty pharmaceutical company’s stock valued at $39,000 after buying an additional 600 shares during the last quarter.
-Raymond James & Associates raised its position in shares of Supernus Pharmaceuticals by 3.0% during the first quarter.
-Raymond James & Associates now owns 24,189 shares of the specialty pharmaceutical company’s stock valued at $435,000 after buying an additional 706 shares during the last quarter.
-Ensign Peak Advisors Inc raised its position in shares of Supernus Pharmaceuticals by 1.7% during the first quarter.
-Ensign Peak Advisors Inc now owns 52,486 shares of the specialty pharmaceutical company’s stock valued at $944,000 after buying an additional 900 shares during the last quarter.
-Finally, Public Employees Retirement Association of Colorado raised its position in shares of Supernus Pharmaceuticals by 14.3% during the first quarter.
-Public Employees Retirement Association of Colorado now owns 8,835 shares of the specialty pharmaceutical company’s stock valued at $159,000 after buying an additional 1,103 shares during the last quarter.
-92.86% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently added to or reduced their stakes in SUPN.
+First Trust Advisors LP raised its holdings in shares of Supernus Pharmaceuticals by 25.6% in the fourth quarter.
+First Trust Advisors LP now owns 18,868 shares of the specialty pharmaceutical company’s stock valued at $448,000 after purchasing an additional 3,841 shares during the last quarter.
+Victory Capital Management Inc. grew its position in Supernus Pharmaceuticals by 27.1% in the fourth quarter.
+Victory Capital Management Inc. now owns 27,473 shares of the specialty pharmaceutical company’s stock valued at $628,000 after purchasing an additional 5,850 shares in the last quarter.
+Rhumbline Advisers increased its stake in Supernus Pharmaceuticals by 6.9% in the 4th quarter.
+Rhumbline Advisers now owns 165,038 shares of the specialty pharmaceutical company’s stock valued at $3,915,000 after buying an additional 10,716 shares during the last quarter.
+Swiss National Bank lifted its position in Supernus Pharmaceuticals by 2.0% during the 4th quarter.
+Swiss National Bank now owns 100,400 shares of the specialty pharmaceutical company’s stock worth $2,381,000 after buying an additional 2,000 shares in the last quarter.
+Finally, Sowell Financial Services LLC lifted its position in Supernus Pharmaceuticals by 3,425.0% during the 4th quarter.
+Sowell Financial Services LLC now owns 2,820 shares of the specialty pharmaceutical company’s stock worth $67,000 after buying an additional 2,740 shares in the last quarter.
+92.86% of the stock is owned by hedge funds and other institutional investors.

-In other Supernus Pharmaceuticals news, CFO Gregory S. Patrick sold 15,000 shares of the business’s stock in a transaction on Wednesday, May 20th.
-The shares were sold at an average price of $25.03, for a total transaction of $375,450.00.
-Following the transaction, the chief financial officer now owns 61,057 shares in the company, valued at $1,528,256.71.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders own 7.86% of the company’s stock.

-Several research firms have recently issued reports on SUPN.
-BidaskClub cut shares of Supernus Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Saturday.
-Piper Sandler upgraded shares of Supernus Pharmaceuticals from a “neutral” rating to an “overweight” rating and boosted their price target for the stock from $25.00 to $31.00 in a research report on Tuesday.
-ValuEngine cut shares of Supernus Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Monday, June 1st.
-Stifel Nicolaus reduced their price target on shares of Supernus Pharmaceuticals from $25.00 to $24.00 and set a “hold” rating on the stock in a research report on Thursday, April 16th.
-Finally, Zacks Investment Research upgraded shares of Supernus Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Saturday, May 9th.
-Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and an average price target of $32.25.
+A number of analysts recently issued reports on SUPN shares.
+ValuEngine downgraded Supernus Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Monday, June 1st.
+Zacks Investment Research upgraded Supernus Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Saturday, May 9th.
+Piper Sandler upgraded Supernus Pharmaceuticals from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $25.00 to $31.00 in a research note on Tuesday.
+BidaskClub downgraded Supernus Pharmaceuticals from a “hold” rating to a “sell” rating in a report on Saturday, June 13th.
+Finally, Jefferies Financial Group began coverage on shares of Supernus Pharmaceuticals in a report on Monday, June 15th.
+They set a “hold” rating and a $24.00 target price on the stock.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
+The stock presently has an average rating of “Hold” and an average target price of $32.25.

+Supernus Pharmaceuticals (NASDAQ:SUPN) last posted its earnings results on Tuesday, May 5th.
+The specialty pharmaceutical company reported $0.40 earnings per share for the quarter, topping analysts’ consensus estimates of $0.30 by $0.10.
+Supernus Pharmaceuticals had a return on equity of 20.31% and a net margin of 28.90%.
+The business had revenue of $94.98 million for the quarter, compared to analyst estimates of $84.01 million.
+During the same period in the previous year, the firm earned $0.34 EPS.
+The firm’s revenue was up 11.1% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Supernus Pharmaceuticals Inc will post 1.44 EPS for the current year.

+In other news, CFO Gregory S. Patrick sold 15,000 shares of the stock in a transaction dated Wednesday, May 20th.
+The shares were sold at an average price of $25.03, for a total value of $375,450.00.
+Following the transaction, the chief financial officer now directly owns 61,057 shares of the company’s stock, valued at $1,528,256.71.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+6.57% of the stock is owned by insiders.

 Supernus Pharmaceuticals, Inc, a pharmaceutical company, focuses on the development and commercialization of products for the treatment of central nervous system diseases in the United States.
 It offers Oxtellar XR, an extended-release oxcarbazepine for use in the treatment of epilepsy; and Trokendi XR, an extended-release topiramate, which is used for the treatment of epilepsy and migraine.